 Communicate your health-conscious decisions with your partners (always without shame or blame) and make sure you’re both on the same page.
-Don’t ever be afraid to ask someone about STIs or utilize condoms, but avoid using words like clean or dirty as they contribute to certain stigmas associated with STIs.
+Don’t ever be afraid to ask someone about STIs or how to utilize condoms, but avoid using words like clean or dirty as they contribute to certain stigmas associated with STIs.

 Trust us, when you’re confident you’re doing what you can to stay healthy, you’ll be able to enjoy sex without stress, which is definitely a form of self-care.

 Get regular check-ups and talk to the professionals.

 While we’re on the topic of protecting yourself sexually, be sure to get your parts checked out!
 Regular check-ups with medical professionals are a crucial aspect of maintaining sexual health and therefore a great way to practice proper sexual self-care.
 If you don’t vibe with your doctor, or you don’t feel like you’re getting the info you need, find a new one.
 Your time is valuable and should not be wasted on doctors who won’t give you the love and attention you deserve.